my personal journey towards emotional health

 - Foundation Certificate in Counselling Skills (1 year)

 - Certificate in Therapeutic Communication Skills for Work with Children (1 year)

 - Certificate in Therapeutic Counselling with Adolescents (1 year)

 - Advanced Diploma in the Therapeutic and Educational Arts (1 year)

 - MA Psychotherapy & Counselling (3 years)

 - Advanced Diploma in Integrative Psychotherapy (2 years)

 In addition to my private practice, I gained several years' clinical experience working with adults aged 25-69+ at Mind UK, and with young people aged 14-25 at the Terrence Higgins Trust Youth Counselling Project.
 Prior to this, I have also worked with asylum seeking families, and with dementia patients in the Swedish NHS.

 As a qualified teacher I also bring a wealth of experience from my many years in education, working with children and young people aged 4-19 and their parents and carers.

-If you are interested in working with me, you are welcome to book a FREE 20-minute initial consultation.
-If you would like to find out a bit more before you make your decision, please get in touch for an informal chat.
+If you are interested in working with me, please book a FREE 20-minute initial consultation.